marcelauliano/cobionts/First_try.md

 `hmmbuild out RF00177.stockholm.txt`
 `nhmmer --tblout <output.tbl> out <all.HiFi.fasta>

-> This has identified 9727 reads.
+> This has identified 9727 reads (9212 reads with <= evalue 1-05.
 All 9271 identified with the 16S wolbachia search above are contained in this 9727 reads.

 ### Step 3.2: Clustering